Nelofarzabi/To-Do-List_With_Vue.js/README.md

    cd To-Do-List_With_Vue.js
    ```

-3. Go to folder then open Index.html in browser
+3. Go to folder then open Index.html in the browser .

 ### Live Demo